JasmeetSinghBali/go-orientations/books-management-api/README.md

 > NOTE- in golang we need to provide absolute paths relative path with reff to current dir or like so is not possible in go.

 > NOTE- to make sense and process data in controllers we need to always unmarshal i.e deserialize i.e parse the json data coming in the request payload. ref: utils.go in utils under pkg folder

+            # navigate to cmd->main/main.go
+            go build

+            #resolve all errors if their are any

+            #finally
+            go run main.go